 I wanted to make my cauldron cakes golden like the gold cauldron Harry originally wanted to buy when he visited Diagon Alley for the first time.
 Can you imagine Snape’s reaction to Harry showing up with a gold cauldron?
 Thank goodness Hagrid was there to make him buy a normal cauldron made from pewter.
 But it was such an innocent and naïve impulse, this moment always stayed with me!
 I read a bit of trivia somewhere saying that the cauldron cakes are chocolate flavored.
 However, I don’t remember any passage in the books clearly stating that they are chocolate cakes.

-I only have the first one with me so I couldn’t check in the others.
-I’m slightly obsessing over finding a proof for this chocolate claim, so if you have it, please tell me!
-I wouldn’t change my recipe because I love my vanilla flavored cauldron cakes, but I’d like to know for sure what’s canon or not.
-I’ve been very inspired by the other cauldron cakes recipes posted online, especially Pastry Affair.
-Gluing the cauldrons’ feet with melted chocolate?
+I only have the first book with me so I couldn’t check in the others.
+I’m slightly obsessing over finding proof for this chocolate claim, so if you have it, please tell me!
+I wouldn’t change my recipe because I love my vanilla-flavored cauldron cakes, but I’d like to know for sure what’s canon or not.
+I’ve been very inspired by the other cauldron cake recipes posted online, especially Pastry Affair.
+Gluing the cauldron cakes’ feet with melted chocolate?
 Genius, I would never have thought of it myself.

 I usually find cupcakes to be overly sweet and dry, which is a shame because they are supposed to be a mini-version of a cake.
 Maybe it’s because people spend too much time on the presentation and not enough on the quality of the cake in itself.
 My cauldron cakes are far from being dry, they are moist and a fluffy with a crumb that spring backs!
 I would have no problem doubling the ingredients and making a ‘normal’ cake out of this recipe.
 Truly this recipe can hold its own and it’s my go-to if I need a base for a muffin recipe.
 It’s a foolproof recipe and you can make it your own by adding a different extract to the batter or flavoring the whipped cream differently.